 Other Lifestyle Factors

 Smoking, and alcohol can contribute to bone loss.
-To reduce your risk, do not smoke, and limit your use of alcohol.
-Smoking is a very serious risk factor for osteoporosis and should be avoided by anyone seeking to reduce the risk of bone thinning.
-Also being underweight can increase your risk for osteoporosis
+To reduce your risk, do not smoke.
+You should also limit your use of alcohol.
+Smoking is a serious risk factor for osteoporosis and should be avoided by anyone seeking to reduce the risk of bone thinning.
+Being underweight can also increase your risk for osteoporosis